jerrygreg/RISC-Assembler/README.md

 ```
 python risc_assembler.py risc_asm.txt --debug
 ```
 This will output the assembled code in two forms.
-The binary machine code in `outbin.txt` and the hex machine code in `outhex.txt`.
+The binary machine code in [outbin.txt](./Example/outbin.txt) and the hex machine code in [outhex.txt](./Example/outhex.txt).

 ***NOTE:*** **When using this script, double check the assembled program.
 This script was created in a day and may have bugs.**